It’s an improved iteration of the Garmin Fenix 6 with dedicated ultrarunning features that are unique to those who love the trail.

 Garmin Fenix 6 Pro Solar

-Up to 40 hours in GPS mode and up to 36 days when utilising solar power
+Up to 40 hours in GPS mode and up to 36 days when utilizing solar power

 Garmin Fenix 6